 Timaru Star II Silver Parade Sets

 December 12, 2012.
-I am taking the opportunity the birth of my blogspot affords to transfer these two pictures here, where they rightly belong.
-The upper is of TSII #450, Golden Sunburst, finished December 1st, 2011 and owned by Robin Amador of California.
+I am taking the opportunity the birth of my blogspot affords to transfer these first two pictures here, where they rightly belong.
+The upper is of TSII #450, Amador's Sunburst, finished December 1st, 2011 and owned by Robin Amador of California.
 This beauty is now rightly my signature photograph, used on my business card and address labels.
 The horse, of course, is Sarah Rose's Independence, whom I've named Rialto Ripples.

-This next picture depicts TSII #355 right after its restoration, which was finished in August of 2012.
+This second picture depicts TSII #355 right after its restoration, which was finished in August of 2012.
 This saddle was originally built in 1993.
 Recently it was sold, and came back to me for a new corona blanket -- Melody Snow's technology having transformed the field for the better!
-In the event, #355 was completely taken apart and redone every which way: cleaned, polished, conserved, updated, strengthened, replaced and tinkered with.
+In the event, #355 was completely taken apart and restored every which way: cleaned, polished, conserved, updated, strengthened, replaced and tinkered with.
 It is the only silver parade set built at the TSII that used Rio Rondo cast pewter plates pinned on top of the sheet silver; and that had a lot to do with its ageing so well.
 Even so it was many weeks of work to do everything I wanted to do with the set.

 Close Ups